Emma Whipday

 Search

-Emma's play The Defamation of Cicely Lee is the recent winner of the 2019 'Shakespeare's New Contemporaries' competition, and was due to be staged at the American Shakespeare Center in May 2020 (postponed due to COVID-19).
+Emma's play The Defamation of Cicely Lee is the recent winner of the 2019 'Shakespeare's New Contemporaries' competition, and was due to be staged at the American Shakespeare Center in May 2020 (converted to a Zoom reading due to COVID-19).
 Emma is the first British playwright to win the competition, which invites playwrights to create 'companion plays' to Shakespeare's canon.

 The Defamation of Cicely Lee